 If there's one element that glues all those styles together, though, it's his acoustic guitar.
 Close your eyes, and you can hear kick drums, snares, hi-hats, and dynamic guitars.
 Open them, and you see a guy and his guitar.
 No pedals.
 No loops.
 No backtracks.
 Just a true solo artist.

 And boy has this solo artist been making some noise lately.
-In June of 2018, he was selected to play at the Temecula Balloon & Wine Festival, one of the biggest music festivals in Southern California, alongside huge acts such as Raelynn, Tyler Farr, and Justin Moore.
-In November, he was named the first ever Grand Prize Winner of the Wine Country Music Awards (WCMA's), not only beating out hundreds of entrants to win radio play, opening slots for national acts (more on that later), studio time, and more, but doing it in front of industry judges such as Terri Nunn (Berlin), Tommy Tutone, Vinny Appice (Black Sabbath), Joey Allen and Erik Turner (Warrant), and many more.
+He is a two-time winner of the Radio 94.5 Rising Star Award, and has twice performed at the Temecula Balloon and Wine Festival, one of the largest music festivals in southern California.
+This past summer, he rocked the main stage at the Temecula 4th of July Extravaganza at Ronald Reagan Sports Park, a gathering that attracts around 20,000 people throughout the day.
+Dustin was also named the first ever Grand Prize Winner of the Wine Country Music Awards (WCMA's), not only beating out hundreds of entrants to win radio play, opening slots for national acts (more on that later), studio time, and more, but doing it in front of industry judges such as Terri Nunn (Berlin), Tommy Tutone, Vinny Appice (Black Sabbath), Joey Allen and Erik Turner (Warrant), and many more.

 Says Hunter, a super-fan from California, "He's one of those rare artists who sound even better live than on the record."
 It's a sentiment that has become quite common during Dustin's post-show chats with fans: You have to hear him live to fully 'get it'.
 He's just that good.

 Despite everything, Dustin's main satisfaction still comes from his ability to put a story onto a set of chords.
 He's spent countless days and many late nights pouring over the subtleties of his ever-expanding song collection.
-Now, with a slew of new grooves - such as fan-favorites "Mic Check", the snarkily titled "I'm Just Not Into You”, and beach-side jam "Manhattan Beach Boulevard" - finally breaking out of the songbooks, he's ready to shed some new layers and tell some new tales.
+In 2020, he released five fully produced songs, including the much-needed feel-good jam "Quarantined With You", and in April of 2021, he released a brand new 9-song album titled "Sweet Little Symptoms".
+Now, with a slew of new grooves - such as fan-favorites "Mic Check", cheeky pop bop "Cheesy Love" and beach-side jam "Manhattan Beach Boulevard" - finally breaking out of the songbooks, he's ready to shed some new layers and tell some new tales.

 And he only needs a guitar to do it.
 It's really that simple.